mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Defense = REACTION + INTUITION

 Roll 3D6 and add Defense for a Defense roll.
-Roll for Effect.
+Characters have Active Defense, NPC's have Passive Defense (10 + [Reaction + Intuition / 2] Rounded Up)

 #### Physical Health

 Physical Health = ([Body / 2] + 8) x3

 This is your Physical Health.
 If it reach zero you are bleeding to death.
 You will start at 0 and lose 1 point per round you are not stabalized.
-You can go into the negative equal to your Body.
+You can go into the negative equal to your Lifeblood.

 For Example Jared is hit by a Shotgun for 13.
 Jared only had 10 Physical left.
 So Jared drops to 0 and is Incapacitated.
 The next round Jared drops to -1, Jared has a Body of 5 so he can bleed until he is at -5 once he ticks to -6 he is dead.